27th June 2016

 If an ISV sells into multiple territories, there is the ability to spread resource across multiple customers.
 This allows for some efficiency and means that the resource is more fully utilised, however, this can create issues with information security.

 With technology like igroup’s Cloud Control, the resource can be scaled based on demand – the number and spec of VMs is reduced at times of lower demand while also protecting the integrity of individual networks.

-With a cloud based SaaS model, a standard configuration of server can be specified in Azure that is consistent across all customers.
+With a cloud-based SaaS model, a standard configuration of a server can be specified in Azure that is consistent across all customers.
 Once the architecture for this environment has been designed, it is then possible to duplicate it for each new client as they sign up.
 This reduces the need for testing compatibility across multiple systems and simplifies the rollout of new features.

-Igroup work with ISVs to create test deployments in Azure that replicate the standard architecture used by customers.
+igroup works with ISVs to create test deployments and automation in Azure that replicate the standard architecture used by customers.
 This ensures that new versions of software can be rolled out after full testing to reduce customer problems.

 We offer a number of solutions to help businesses achieve SSO and manage identity in Azure properly.